-The Chancellor advises on District plans including its Technology Plan, the Strategic Plan, Facilities, Energy, and Sustainability plans, which are designed to support the needs of the Colleges, differentiate the responsibilities of the Colleges and district, and provide data-driven metrics for measuring success.
+The chancellor advises on District plans including its Technology Plan, the Strategic Plan, Facilities, Energy, and Sustainability plans, which are designed to support the needs of the Colleges, differentiate the responsibilities of the Colleges and district, and provide data-driven metrics for measuring success.

 To support the College missions, Central Services, which includes the Chancellor's Office, Business Services, Human Resources, and Educational Technology Services, provides high-quality services to both Colleges that serve to minimize costs, ensure consistency, and avoid duplication of effort.
-Evidence of this effort is demonstrated through the District Resource Allocation process (Figure 57) [IV.D.2_07].
+The District Resource Allocation Cycle demonstrates how participatory governance, with representatives from Central Services, De Anza College, and Foothill College, are fully engaged in discussions and deliberations about resource prioritization and guided by the annual Board Priorities [IV.D.2\07] (Figure 57).
+After receiving the annual state allocation, the District Budget Advisory Committee (DBAC) and Chancellor's Advisory Council (CAC) are the District participatory governance groups that engage in an iterative process before resources are allocated.
+College-level leadership are also involved in this process, through the Mission Informed Planning Council (MIPC), whose membership includes administrators, classified staff, faculty, and students.
+This review and feedback process reports out on a quarterly and yearly basis to the Board of Trustees.
 The District Budget Advisory Committee, Chancellor's Cabinet, and the participatory governance bodies of the two Colleges regularly review the allocation process and consider areas for improvement.